chef/chef-web-docs/content/chef_license_accept.md

 #### `knife bootstrap` in Chef Client 14

-`knife bootstrap` in Chef Client 14 cannot accept the Chef Infra Client 15 EULA on remote nodes unless you use a [custom template](https://docs.chef.io/knife_bootstrap.html#custom-templates) and add chef_license "accept" to the client.rb.
+The `knife bootstrap` command in Chef Client 14 cannot accept the Chef Infra Client 15 EULA on remote nodes unless you use a [custom template](https://docs.chef.io/knife_bootstrap.html#custom-templates) and add chef_license "accept" to the client.rb.
 This applies to workstations who have Chef Infra Client \<= 14.x, ChefDK \<= 3.x or Chef